akitorahayashi/async-sdd-slashes/sdd-5-dc.md

 - **Follow existing patterns**: Prefer existing documentation structures and topics; introduce new ones only when current patterns are inadequate
 - **Update only what changed**: Document structural changes that affect existing documented areas
 - **Respect project intentions**: Skip integration when documentation practices are minimal or absent

-## Notes

-- Focus on actionable guidance rooted in the requirements.
-- Treat other `.tmp/` materials as supporting material only when helpful.